-An athlete shall be suspended from interscholastic athletics for:
+An athlete shall be suspended from interscholastic athletics for;

-- 1. Use (or facilitation of the use), possession, or sale of tobacco or nicotine products (smoking and/or chewing, e-cigarettes, e-hookah, possession, use or sale of Vape pens including any supplies related to Vape pens and/or vaping including but not limited to, e-liquids/juice (NON-NICOTINE, NICOTINE or THC oil/wax), atomizers, tanks, chargers) - 2.
-Use (or facilitation of the use), possession, or sale of illegal drugs, or controlled substances as defined by Wisconsin State Law. - 3.
-Possession, or use of a weapon - 4.
-Use (or facilitation of the use), possession, consumption, or sale of intoxicants including all fermented malt beverages, wine, and intoxicating liquors as defined by Wisconsin State Law. - 5.
-Any criminally related activity (shoplifting, burglary, illegal use of a weapon, alcohol or drug sales, vandalism, theft, contributing to the delinquency of a minor, trespassing, possession of stolen property (this includes athletic and school equipment), etc., obstruction of the law, or municipal or county ordinance, or state law violation.
+- 1. use (or facilitation of the use), possession, or sale of tobacco or nicotine products (smoking and/or chewing, e-cigarettes, e-hookah, possession, use or sale of Vape pens including any supplies related to Vape pens and/or vaping including but not limited to, e-liquids/juice (NON-NICOTINE, NICOTINE or THC oil/wax), atomizers, tanks, chargers), - 2. use (or facilitation of the use), possession, or sale of illegal drugs, or controlled substances as defined by Wisconsin State Law, - 3. use (or facilitation of the use), possession, consumption, or sale of intoxicants including all fermented malt beverages, wine, and intoxicating liquors as defined by Wisconsin State Law, - 4. a refusal to provide a breath or other sample to a law enforcement or school official, when requested, in connection to testing for items 1-3 above (drugs, alcohol and/or nicotine etc.), - 5. any criminally related activity (shoplifting, burglary, illegal use or possession of a weapon, alcohol or drug sales, vandalism, theft, contributing to the delinquency of a minor, trespassing, possession of stolen property (this includes athletic and school equipment), etc., obstruction of the law, or municipal or county ordinance, or state law violation.